oracle-quickstart/oci-azure-interconnect/README.md

 Copyright (c) 2023 Oracle and/or its affiliates.

-Released under the MIT License as shown at
+Released under the MIT License
-<>.

 ## Feedback